pr4aveen/tp/docs/DeveloperGuide.md

 1. Persistence of sort

     1. Prerequisites: Run `sort order/asc type/alpha` in any view.
+There are multiple projects in the list.

     1. Test case: `home`
     Expected: Projects should be sorted by their names in alphabetical, ascending order.

     1. Test case: `view x` where x is the index of a project in the list.
     Expected: Tasks should be sorted by their names in alphabetical, ascending order.

+1. Sorting by completion status in addition to a given sort order

+    1. Prerequisites: There are multiple projects in the list.

+    1. Test case: `sort order/dsc type/created c/`
+    Expected: Entries should be sorted by completion status.
+Entries from each completion status will be sorted by their created date in descending order.

 ### Setting reminders